 A membrane sweep is a labor stimulation technique used by midwives and obstetricians after 38 weeks of pregnancy.
 The outer membrane of the amniotic sac is manually separated from the cervix, often beginning labor within two days.
 It is usually the first step in labor stimulation before medications are used to induce labor.
 Stimulating the cervix this way releases prostaglandins, a lipid messenger molecule responsible for the contraction and relaxation of the smooth uterine muscle during labor.

-An exam of the cervix is done before the membrane sweep.
+An exam of the cervix is done before the procedure.
 If a cervix is unripe, or has not begun to soften and efface, progressive labor is less likely to start after the procedure.
-A cervix that is still high and firm would indicate that the membrane sweep should be delayed.
+A cervix that is still high and firm would indicate the membrane sweep should be delayed.

 After the cervix is determined to be in a favorable state for labor stimulation, the doctor will begin to insert one finger into the cervix.
 If the cervix is soft but still tightly closed, it may take a minute or two of gentle manipulation for the cervix to dilate enough to allow the finger to enter.
 Once the doctor is able to insert his finger through the neck of the cervix and into the uterus, he will use his finger to separate the amniotic sac containing the baby from the uterus wall.

-A membrane sweep may initially cause some uterine irritability, resulting in irregular contractions.
-These contractions will not cause any dilation or effacement of the cervix.
+This procedure may initially cause some uterine irritability, resulting in irregular contractions.
+These contractions will not cause any dilation or effacement of the cervix, however.
 The contractions should eventually become regular and effective, signaling that labor is beginning.

 If the membrane sweep has not stimulated labor contractions, the procedure may be repeated.
 Stripping the membrane may be done two or three times before labor begins.
 This labor stimulating technique occasionally does not produce any favorable results, and a drug-induced labor may be recommended for the overdue mother.